 There is not only one DNS server.
-There are series of DNS server used to resolve the domain name.
+There are series of DNS servers used to resolve the domain name.
 DNS uses cache to work efficiently so that it can quickly refer to DNS lookups it’s already performed rather than performing a DNS lookup over and over again.

 To Prevent From DNS Spoofing –

-DNS Security Extensions (DNSSEC) is used to add an additional layer of security in DNS resolution process to prevent security threats such as DNS Spoofing or DNS cache poisoning.
+DNS Security Extensions (DNSSEC) is used to add an additional layer of security in the DNS resolution process to prevent security threats such as DNS Spoofing or DNS cache poisoning.

 DNSSEC protects against such attacks by digitally ‘signing’ data so you can be assured it is valid.

 Attention reader!
 Don’t stop learning now.
 Practice GATE exam well before the actual exam with the subject-wise and overall quizzes available in GATE Test Series Course.